 It opens the door to new opportunities and innovations based on exciting wearable payment devices such as rings, wristbands, and watches.

-You can also choose to combine payment with new applications for transport or tickets to major events such as music festivals or sports meetings.
+You can also choose to combine payment with new applications for transport (such as mobile ticketing) or tickets to major events such as music festivals or sports meetings.

 That's why contactless adoption has rocketed.

-With 1.5 billion cards delivered in 2019 alone, the number of contactless cards shipped now exceeds that of contact cards.
-And this is just the beginning!
+With 1.5 billion cards delivered in 2019 alone, the number of contactless cards shipped exceeded that of contact cards.

 There will be 2.7 billion contactless cards in circulation by 2023, thanks to the technology taking off in markets such as the US, Brazil, and South Asia.

 In the pioneering early-adopter markets such as the UK, Canada, Europe, and Australia, the number of transactions carried out via a contactless card is growing fast.
 In the UK, for example, "tap and pay" now accounts for more than 40% of all card transactions.

 Further proof of the technology's success is banks' move to increase the spending limit per transaction to meet consumer demand.
-Contactless started with a £15 limit at launch in the UK in 2014, has now hit £30, with a recent survey showing that 50% of Brits want it raised further, to £50!
+Contactless started with a £15 limit at launch in the UK in 2014 and has now hit £30, with a recent survey showing that 50% of Brits want it raised further to £50!